vippsas/vipps-solutions/vending-machines/README.md

 ![2_qr_to_landing_page_waiting_for_selection](images/2_qr_to_landing_page_waiting_for_selection.png)

-## QR to a merchant site where products are selected
+## Scenario 3 - QR to a merchant site where products are selected

 A merchant-generated QR code is posted on the vending machine.